Formal Proofs — Lean 4 Safety Bounds¶

 Formal verification of the six safety invariants that SC-NeuroCore's

-invariants are proved directly in Lean 4 pure core; three are stated
+invariants are proved directly in Lean 4 pure core; two are stated

 as axioms pending Mathlib integration (see §1 for the reason).
 The